Last Updated on: 30th October 2025, 08:51 am

 You should schedule a dental visit if:

-A pediatric dentist will check the bite, look for enamel loss, and recommend next steps, the treatment, and some tips at home.
-Early care helps to protect baby teeth and permanent teeth.
+A pediatric dentist will check the bite, look for enamel loss, and recommend the next steps for treatment along with tips at home.
+Early care helps to protect baby and permanent teeth.

 How can Channel Islands Family Dental help children who grind their teeth?